kristinarusimova/kristinarusimova.github.io/_pages/outreach.md

     </div>
     <div class="col-sm-7">
       <span class="title">13/03/2018: <a href="https://www.newtownschool.co.uk/">Newtown Community Primary School</a> </span>
-      <span class="description">Dr Kristina Rusimova, lead Prof Ventsi Valev's team (Amanda Ho, Richard Degnan and James Fossey), who hosted a science workshop for 27 children from year 5, in Newtown Community Primary School, Trowbridge at the University of Bath.
+      <span class="description">Dr Kristina Rusimova lead Prof Ventsi Valev's team (Amanda Ho, Richard Degnan and James Fossey), who hosted a science workshop for 27 children from year 5, in Newtown Community Primary School, Trowbridge at the University of Bath.
 Artist Angel Greenham and Robert Cooper from Public Engagement at the University joined us as observers.
 Following the workshop, the children went for a lab visit.</span>
     </div>
   </div>